phantomsatsuki/yanfei-guide/yanfei-guide.md

 ### Signed Edict
 ![Signed Edict](images/talents/eskill.png)
 Yanfei's Elemental Skill.
 Deals a moderate amount of damage once and **generates the maximum number of Scarlet Seals**.
-The best part of this talent is, of course, the Scarlet Seals, which doesn't scale per talent levels at all, so there is no need to invest in this talent.
+The best part of this talent is, of course, the Scarlet Seals, which doesn't scale per talent levels at all.
+There is no need to invest in this talent.

 ### Done Deal
 ![Done Deal](images/talents/eburst.png)